CUD2V/pccc/README.md

 Some additional tests on large datasets were developed by Peter DeWitt and are available at https://github.com/CUD2V/pccc-testing.
 As 2 of the 3 require special license agreements for data access, they are not included with this repository.

 ## Installation

+### From CRAN
-This package is currently only on github.
-Adding to The Comprehensive R Archive Network is planned for the near future.
-For now, you can install a released version or the developmental version from github.
+Version 1.0.0 is available on The Comprehensive R Archive Network at https://CRAN.R-project.org/package=pccc.

-### Released version
-Starting with version 0.2.2 we are placing the source R package in the releases.
-You can view the releases at https://github.com/CUD2V/pccc/releases.
-Drill into the release you are interested in and download the `pccc_X.Y.Z.tar.gz` file.  (`X.Y.Z` represents the version number string).

-On you computer you can install the packge via command line

-    R CMD INSTALL <path>/pccc_<version>.tar.gz

-Or in R via

-    install.packages("<path>/pccc_<version>.tar.gz", repos = NULL)

-Or in RStudio by using the menu `Tools > Install Packages...`

-### Developmental
+### Developmental version

 You can install the
-development version of `pccc` directly from github via the [`devtools`](https://github.com/hadley/devtools/) package:
+developmental version of `pccc` directly from github using the [`devtools`](https://github.com/hadley/devtools/) package:

     if (!("devtools" %in% rownames(installed.packages()))) {